google-deepmind/dks/README.md

 non-trainable weights have a sum of squares equal to 1).
 See the section titled "Summary of our method" of the [DKS paper] for more details.

-Note that this package doesn't currently include an implementation of Per-Location Normalization (PLN) data pre-processing.
-While not required for CIFAR or ImageNet, PLN could potentially be important for other datasets.
+Note that the data preprocessing method implemented, called Per-Location Normalization (PLN), may not always be needed in practice, but we have observed certain situations where not using can lead to problems.
+(For example, training on datasets that contain all-zero pixels, such as CIFAR-10.)
 Also note that ReLUs are only partially supported by DKS, and unsupported by TAT, and so their use is *highly* discouraged.
 Instead, one should use Leaky ReLUs, which are fully supported by DKS, and work especially well with TAT.